 How have the indicators for adverse impacts on sustainability factors been taken into account?

-This question is not applicable for the Fund.
+applicable for the Fund.
 Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.